APICS Certified in Planning and Inventory Management (CPIM)

 Section A: Demand Management

-Section D: Sources of Demand
+Section B: Sources of Demand/Forecasting

-Section F: Forecast Performance
+Section C: Forecast Performance

 Module 4: Supply

-Section A: Creating the Master Schedule
+Section A: Creating and Validating the Master Schedule

 Section B: Using and Maintaining the Master Schedule

-Section F: CRP and MRP-Based Scheduling
+Section D: CRP and Scheduling

-Section H: Suppliers
+Section E: Suppliers and Purchasing

-Section L: Product Life Cycle Management
+Section F: Changes and Product Life Cycle Management.

-Module 6: Detailed Schedules
+Module 5: Detailed Schedules

 Section A: Planning Detailed Schedules